gniquyij/wallhog/index.md

 - type the few wallhog commands with what I want to search and which search engine(s) I want to use (optional)
 - press Enter

-It would pick up the search engine(s) from my site collection, open my default browser and search with the keyword via the engine(s) in different tabs, 'concurrently'.
+It would pick up the search engine(s) from my site collection, open my default browser then search with the keyword via the engine(s) in different tabs, 'concurrently'.
 I made the concurrent action with goroutines.

 <div style="border-top:1px solid #e1e4e8;padding-top:16px"></div>
 <div>© 2018-2020 by YUQING JI</div>